DNA Analyst: Job Description, Duties and Requirements

 Career Info for DNA Analysts

 According to the BLS, forensic science technicians were expected to see an increase of 6% in employment from 2012-2022.
-The mean annual wage for the 13,430 forensic science technicians employed in 2013 was $57,340.
-About 7,690 forensic science technicians worked for local government entities at that time; the next largest group was employed at the state level, with about 4,210 workers.
+The average annual wage for forensic science technicians employed in 2014 was $58,610.
+About 7,910 forensic science technicians worked for local government entities at that time; the next largest group was employed at the state level, with about 4,030 workers.

 Related to DNA Analyst: Job Description, Duties and Requirements